Rat-cell/test/ABOUT_PROJECT_STRUCTURE.md

 ### 🏗️ Application Structure (`app/` folder)

 Our app follows a special pattern called "Hexagonal Architecture."
 Think of it like organizing a house into different rooms for different purposes.
+This architecture helps keep the core business rules separate from external concerns like the database or user interface, making the system more flexible and easier to test.

 #### `📁 presentation/`
-- **What it is**: The "face" of our application - what users see and interact with
+- **What it is**: The "face" of our application - what users see and interact with (e.g., web pages, API endpoints).
-- **Why we need it**: Contains web pages, forms, and user interfaces
+- **Why we need it**: Handles incoming requests and outgoing responses, translating them for the application services.
-- **Think of it as**: The storefront of a shop - where customers interact
+- **Think of it as**: The storefront of a shop or the reception desk - where customers interact and make requests.

 #### `📁 business/`
-- **What it is**: The "brain" of our application - where all the important decisions happen
+- **What it is**: The "brain" of our application - where all the important decisions and core domain logic reside.
-- **Why we need it**: Contains the core logic and rules of our locker system
+- **Why we need it**: Contains the essential rules and processes of our locker system, independent of how data is stored or displayed.
-- **Think of it as**: The manager's office - where business decisions are made
+- **Think of it as**: The manager's office combined with the core operational workflows - where the fundamental business policies and logic are defined and executed.

+#### `📁 services/`
+- **What it is**: Application services that orchestrate use cases and coordinate business logic with data persistence.
+- **Why we need it**: Acts as an intermediary between the presentation layer and the business logic/persistence layers.
+They define the available operations and manage transactions.
+- **Think of it as**: Specialized department heads who manage specific workflows, using the core business rules and delegating data tasks to the persistence layer.

+#### `📁 persistence/`
+- **What it is**: Responsible for all data storage and retrieval operations.
+- **Why we need it**: Provides an abstraction over the database, allowing the rest of the application to be database-agnostic.
+It remembers information even when the app is turned off.
+- **Contains**:
+    - `models.py`: Centralized SQLAlchemy data model definitions (the blueprint of our data).
+    - `repositories/`: A subdirectory containing repository classes (e.g., `LockerRepository`, `ParcelRepository`).
+Each repository implements the actual data access logic (CRUD operations) for its associated model, hiding the specific database technology (SQLite in this case) from the services and business logic.
+- **Think of it as**: The secure records room and archive, with librarians (repositories) who know exactly how to find and store information (models).

 #### `📁 adapters/`
-- **What it is**: Translators that help different parts of our app talk to each other
-- **Why we need it**: Converts information between different formats
-- **Think of it as**: Interpreters at the United Nations - help different systems communicate

-#### `📁 persistence/`
-- **What it is**: Where we save and retrieve data from the database
-- **Why we need it**: Remembers information even when the app is turned off
-- **Think of it as**: The filing cabinet - where all records are stored

-#### `📁 services/`
-- **What it is**: Helper functions that do specific jobs
-- **Why we need it**: Breaks down complex tasks into smaller, manageable pieces
-- **Think of it as**: Specialized departments in a company (HR, Accounting, etc.)
+- **What it is**: Connects our application to external systems or translates data for external concerns.
+This is where the "ports and adapters" concept of Hexagonal Architecture becomes very clear.
+- **Why we need it**: Allows our core application to remain independent of specific external tools or interfaces.
+For example, an adapter might handle sending emails via a specific email service, or fetching data from an external API.
+- **What it might contain**: Adapters for email notifications, payment gateways (if any), or other third-party service integrations.
+Some previous adapters (like direct SQLAlchemy adapters) have been streamlined or removed as repositories now handle direct data persistence concerns.
+- **Think of it as**: Specialized translators and connectors that allow our application to interact with the outside world (e.g., a mail service adapter, a UI adapter if the presentation layer itself is considered an adapter).

 ### 🗄️ Data Storage - Enhanced in v2.1.3